-Spark Rising is a build & battle sandbox game.
-This action conquest game has you creating fortresses to defend, and attacking other people's fortresses to plunder resources.
-Share your creations with others, or just conquer them.
-That's up to you!
+Spark Rising is a build & battle FPS sandbox game.
+This action conquest game has you conquering worlds, plundering resources, and building fortresses, all for the purpose of taking down a mad god.
 The game is now live on Steam early access!
 Get!

 Spark Rising is a build + battle sandbox game.
 When it comes to battles, there are 4 key components that allow for dynamic battle scenarios - Terrain, enemy, your defenses, and you.
 Battles are an important part of our game, and I review some early thinking around what we want to achieve.

 Posted by WickedLoot on Sep 15th, 2013

 “THE URGE TO DESTROY IS ALSO A CREATIVE URGE”

 Perhaps this quote tickled your fancy.
 Pablo Picasso was known for it, and rightfully so.
 He was the king of Create & Destroy in the artistic world.Which is a great segway to this week’s update.
 I thought I’d go a little bit deeper into two main mechanics that define our game: Build & Battle.

 In Spark Rising, you can build all sorts of things with our voxel game engine.
 You can lay down cube after cube to construct environments, structures, vehicles, characters and items.
 Or you can place whole structures at a time, making it much faster to get to the meat of the game: battles.